 You can use laptops throughout the library and connect to our wireless network.
 Don't have a laptop?
 We have laptops you can check out for part of the day to use in the library.

 You will find fully equipped computer labs on the first and second floors of the library.
 The Bookmark café lab is never scheduled for classes and is available to students and faculty during all the hours we are open.
 The PC Lab, MAC Lab, and the IRA are scheduled for classes; the schedules are posted daily.
 When classes are not scheduled, these labs are available for open use by students, faculty and staff.

 Access to the SUNY Cortland wireless network is available throughout the library on all floors.

 There are three multimedia studios with specialized software and equipment to help you create your videos, podcasts and multimedia projects.
-Assistance is also available by asking at the Information Resources Support Center.
+Assistance is also available by asking at The Help Center.
 The larger room has a presentation Smartboard so you can practice your presentations.
-You can sign out a key to these studios at the Information Resources Support Center.
+You can sign out a key to these studios at The Help Center.

 Many college assignments have students incorporating photos and film into class projects.
-You can find cameras and the supporting equipment available through the Information Resources Support Center.
+You can find cameras and the supporting equipment available through The Help Center.

 Technology Training Center

-Faculty and staff will find assistance on software and other technology initiatives during scheduled hours.
+Faculty and staff will find assistance on software and other technology.
+Check out the calendar for more information.